SuperioOne/pnp-react-hooks/docs/Configuration.md

 ## Configure for multiple sites

-Multiple [`PnpHookOptionProvider`](API/PnPHookOptionProvider.md) can be initialized with different `spfi` configurations for accessing multiple sites or different options.
+Multiple [`PnpHookOptionProvider`](API/PnpHookOptionProvider.md) can be initialized with different `spfi` configurations to access multiple sites.
+Also each hook function has a `sp` option to override `spfi`.

 ```tsx
 const sp_siteA = spfi("tenant/siteA");